Ofwat names six ‘worst performing’ water firms

 Ofwat has named the six worst performing water firms as it said the industry is “falling short” in “too many areas”.

-The regulator singled out Northumbrian Water, Southern Water, South West Water, Thames Water, Welsh Water and Yorkshire Water, saying it was “deeply concerned by those that are lagging behind expectations”.
+The regulator singled out Northumbrian Water, Southern Water, South West Water, Thames Water, Welsh Water and Yorkshire Water, saying it is “deeply concerned by those that are lagging behind expectations”.

 The firms must now explain what has led to their poor performance and present a clear action plan to turn this around, Ofwat said, as it published its annual assessment of company operational performance and financial resilience.